substrate-asia/hackathon-2022-winter/teams/38-O20k/README.md

 ### Introduction
 Based on the philosophy of `Omniverse`, `O20k` consists of a new *token protocol* that is compatible with the current token standards and a corresponding *swap platform*.
 The main advantages of "O20k" are as follows:
 * **Pan-Ecological Legitimacy**.
+Provided a legitimacy validation mechanism running over different consensus spaces equivalently.
-Provided decentralized free swapping over different consensus spaces and assets are considered as a whole without being segmented into different blockchains.
+* **Free Swapping without Boundaries**: Provided a decentralized swapping platform without assets being segmented into different blockchains but as a whole.
 * **Decentralized and Deterministic**.
 Provided deterministic security based on decentralized and cryptographic-based verification.
 * **Advanced AMM Model**.
-Provided improved mathematic curves supporting both smooth trading and price sensibility, and specific verifiable computation is brought in to improve efficiency.
+Provided an improved mathematic model supporting both smooth trading and price sensibility, and specific verifiable computation is brought in to improve efficiency.
 <!-- We are b named it `Omniverse Protocol Stack` (`O20k` for short) , which can do exchanges for different kinds of tokens distributed in diverse chains.   -->
 The innovation points of `O20k` are shown as below:
 * First, we provide a brand new standard called `Omniverse Token Protocol`(`OTP` for short), whose legitimacy can be synchronized to any chain where `OTP` is deployed so that it to be accessed and operated anywhere at the same time as a whole, which is unlike being divided into isolated parts by token bridges.
 Besides, `OTP` is able to be compatible with current single-chain token protocols.